actris-cloudnet/rpgpy/README.md

 NOTE: Old `pip` versions do not automatically install Cython which is a build-dependency for rpgPy.
 In this case, first upgrade `pip` with `$ pip3 install --upgrade pip` or install Cython manually with `$ pip3 install cython`.

 You also need to have a C-compiler installed because the Cython code is compiled locally during the rpgPy installation.
-If you get an error about missing `Python.h`, you need to install the missing header files with `$ sudo apt install python3-dev` (or similar depending on the operating system).
+If you get an error about missing `Python.h`, you need to install the missing header files with `$ sudo apt install python3-dev` (or similar).

 Usage
 -----